Mackerel stir fry is a quick and delicious dish that’s perfect for busy weeknight dinners.

 - Place a flat-bottomed skillet over low fire and pour in the oil.

-- Add curry leaves, sliced onions, chillies, tomato to the pan and cook for 3 minutes or until onions turn translucent.
+- Add curry leaves(substitute with a bay leaf), sliced onions, chillies, and tomato to the pan and cook for 3 minutes or until onions turn translucent.

 - Add cinnamon, chilli powder, pepper, lime juice and salt to the pan and continue cooking over low heat.

-- Add the garam masala to the skillet of fish and continue combining all the ingredients.
+- Add the garam masala to the skillet of fish stir fry and continue combining all the ingredients.

 - Continue to cook for a minute or two then remove from fire.